RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

       - CreateNamespace=true
 ```

 The directory holds nine components.
-The arrangement is intentionally plain: one namespace, one Git path, and one ArgoCD object to reconcile the whole thing:
+The arrangement is intentionally plain, with one namespace, one Git path, and one ArgoCD object reconciling the whole thing.

 | Component | Role |
 | --- | --- |